akshaynorth/Djangomilestoneproject/README.md

 6. On the *Connect to GitHub* section click on the **Connect to GitHub** button

+7. Tyoe the name of the repo "Djangomilestoneproject" - Click on search and then click connect

-7. On the pop-up windows that shows up for authorization, click on the **Authorize Heroku** button
+8. On the pop-up windows that shows up for authorization, click on the **Authorize Heroku** button

-8. On the GitHub password prompt, type the GitHub account credential password
+9. On the GitHub password prompt, type the GitHub account credential password

-9. On the Heroku dashboard, go to the *Connect to GitHub* section and type the GitHub repository name then click the **Search** button
+10. On the Heroku dashboard, go to the *Connect to GitHub* section and type the GitHub repository name then click the **Search** button

-10. On the repository information show right below the **Search** button, click on the **Connect** button
+11. On the repository information show right below the **Search** button, click on the **Connect** button

-11. On the *Automated Deploy* section select the *master* branch as the **Choose a branch to deploy** field selection
+12. On the *Automatic Deploys* section select the *master* branch as the **Choose a branch to deploy** field selection

-12. Leave the *Wait for CI to pass before deploy* unchecked
+13. Leave the *Wait for CI to pass before deploy* unchecked

-13. Click on the **Enable Automatic Deploys** button
+14. Click on the **Enable Automatic Deploys** button

-14. Navigate to the *Settings* tab, then scroll down to the *Config Vars* section
+15. Navigate to the *Settings* tab, then scroll down to the *Config Vars* section

-15. Click on **Reveal Config Vars**
+16. Click on **Reveal Config Vars**

-16. On the *Key* field enter`DJANGO_SECRET_KEY`
+17. On the *Key* field enter`DJANGO_SECRET_KEY`

-17. On the *Value* field enter secret key, then click on the **Add** button
+18. On the *Value* field enter secret key, then click on the **Add** button

 # MySQL relational database deployment